Allianz shares drop 7% as insurer faces U.S. probe into funds

-FRANKFURT, Aug 2 (Reuters) - Shares of Allianz (ALVG.DE) declined 7% on Monday after the German insurer said the U.S. Department of Justice had begun an investigation into losses at its fund management division.
+FRANKFURT (Reuters) - Shares of Allianz declined 7% on Monday after the German insurer said the U.S. Department of Justice had begun an investigation into losses at its fund management division.

 The DOJ investigation follows lawsuits by U.S. investors claiming close to $6 billion in losses from the funds, saying Allianz failed to safeguard their investments during the coronavirus market meltdown.